MegaFold: Efficient Training of Next-Generation 3D Attention Protein Models on Cross-Platform GPUs

 Evaluation

 We evaluate MegaFold through extensive experiments, demonstrating its ability to significantly reduce memory consumption, accelerate training speeds, and support longer sequence lengths—all while maintaining computational precision.
-Our evaluation suggests that MegaFold reduces peak memory usage of AF3 training by up to 1.23x and improves per-iteration training time by up to 1.73x and 1.62x respectively.
-More importantly, MegaFold enables training on 1.35x longer sequence lengths compared to PyTorch baselines without running out-of-memory, significantly improving the scalability of modern protein folding models.
+Our results show that MegaFold reduces peak memory usage by up to 1.23x, while improving per-iteration training time by up to 1.73x on NVIDIA and 1.62x on AMD.
+Moreover, MegaFold enables scalable training with up to 3.36x longer input sequence lengths on 32 GPUs.
 Indeed, our results show robust scalability across multi-GPU systems on both NVIDIA and AMD hardware.

 BibTeX